bcgov/aps-infra-platform/documentation/guides/owner-journey.md

 You can also access summarized metrics from the `API Services Portal` by going to the `Namespaces` tab and clicking the `Gateway Services` link.

+> NOTE: A shortcut to Grafana is provided from the `Gateway Services` page by clicking `View metrics in real-time`.

 ## 7. Grant Access to Other Users

 To grant access to other users, you need to grant them the appropriate Scopes.
 You can do this from the `API Services Portal` by selecting the relevant `Namespace` and going to the Namespaces `Namespace Access` page.
 From there, you can grant users access to the Namespace.